 It allows oil drilling in the Arctic National Wildlife Refuge.
 That's estimated to add $1.1 billion in revenues over 10 years.
 But drilling in the refuge won't be profitable until oil prices are at least $70 a barrel.

-How It Affects You
+How It Affects Businesses

 The tax plan helps businesses more than individuals.
 Business tax cuts are permanent, while the individual cuts expire in 2025.
 But the nation's largest private employer, Walmart, said it will raise wages.
 It will also use the money saved by the tax cuts to give $1,000 bonuses and increase benefits.

 The U.S. Treasury reported that the bill would bring in $1.8 trillion in new revenue.
-It projected economic growth of 2.9 percent a year on average.
+It projected economic growth of 2.9% a year on average.
 The Treasury report is so optimistic because it assumes the rest of Trump's plans will be implemented.
 These include infrastructure spending, deregulation, and welfare reform.

-The impact on the $20 trillion national debt will eventually be higher than projected.
+The impact on the $21 trillion national debt will eventually be higher than projected.
 A future Congress will probably extend the tax cuts that expire in 2025.

 Supply-side economics is the theory that says tax cuts increase growth.
 The U.S. Treasury Department analyzed the impact of the Bush tax cuts.
 It found that they provided a short-term boost in an economy that was already weak.
-But the economy in 2017 is strong.

 Many large corporations confirmed they won't use the tax cuts to create jobs.
 Corporations are sitting on a record $2.3 trillion in cash reserves, double the level in 2001.
 The CEOs of Cisco, Pfizer, and Coca-Cola would instead use the extra cash to pay dividends to shareholders.
 The CEO of Amgen will use the proceeds to buy back shares of stock.
-In effect, the corporate tax cuts will boost stock prices, but won't create jobs.
+In effect, the corporate tax cuts will boost stock prices but won't create jobs.

 The most significant tax cuts should go to the middle class who are more likely to spend every dollar they get.
 The wealthy use tax cuts to save or invest.
 It helps the stock market but doesn't drive demand.
 Once demand is there, then businesses create jobs to meet it.
 Middle-class tax cuts create more jobs.
 But the best unemployment solution is government spending to build infrastructure and directly create jobs.

-Trump's Promises No Longer in the Plan
+Trump's Promises That Aren't in the Plan

 Trump's 2016 proposal allowed up to $2,000 to be deposited tax-free into a Dependent Care Savings Account.
 The account would grow tax-free to pay for a child's education.
 Taxpayers could also receive a rebate for the Earned Income Tax Credit and deposit it in the DCSA.